How to get the most out of Samsung DeX on your PC or Mac

-This is one of the reasons small and medium-sized businesses should be as aware as consumers of geo-tracking solutions like Samsung’s Find My Mobile service.
+This is one of the reasons businesses should be as aware as consumers of location tracking solutions like Samsung’s Find My Mobile.
 If you don’t have the mobile device management (MDM) tools and other security protocols in place that are typical of a larger enterprise, the Find My Mobile app could offer the peace of mind you need.
+And if you’re just unboxing a new Galaxy S23 for the first time, switching on Find My Mobile should be one of the first things you do.

 Samsung’s Find My Mobile is a free service that is accessed via your Samsung account and allows you to locate, remotely backup and wipe data on a registered Galaxy mobile device.
 It can be accessed at findmymobile.samsung.com.

-Samsung Find My Mobile uses location information collected by Google as well as data passing through wireless networks in order to identify where a smartphone might have been accidentally left behind or even stolen.
+Samsung Find My Mobile uses location information collected by Google, as well as data passing through wireless networks, in order to identify where a mobile device might have been accidentally left behind or even stolen.

 Getting started is as simple as a few clicks: